creuserr/creroute/README.md

 ```

 For dynamic path, you can insert `:` and then the name of the parameter.
+Take note that

 ```
 Path: /:foo/:bar

-/hell
+/path/to/foo/ -> Not accepted
 ```